Hey Kids (Start Here)

-Chapter Warnings: Stressors of all kinds.
+Chapter warnings: Stressors of all kinds.
+Violence.
 Injuries.
+Torture.
+Abduction.
+Anxiety.
 Panic.
-Violence.
-Death wishes.
+Purposefully insensitive discussion of mental health issues.
+Loss of agency.
 Thought control.
-Purposefully insensitive discussion of mental health issues.
 Boundary problems.
-Interpersonal manipulation.
+Manipulation.
+Gaslighting.
+References to suicide.
+Drug use.
+Death wishes.
+Indirect references to sexual assault.

 Additional notes: None.